-Note: You cannot blank the screens of remote Linux or Mac computers, and there are limitations for some Windows 8 and 10 computers, particularly laptops (see below).
+Note: You cannot blank the screens of remote Linux or Mac computers.

 How do I enable screen blanking?